amumu1843/Robust_Raw_Object_Detection/README.md

 ---
 ## 2. Training phase
-We provide training split of ROD Dataset at [this url](https://openi.pcl.ac.cn/innovation_contest/innov202305091731448/datasets).
-Raw images and annotations are zipped into two seperate zip files.
-Raw images are about 138 GB when zipped, and over 250 GB after unzipping.
+We provide training split of ROD Dataset at [this url](./ROD_Dataset/ROD_Dataset.md).
+The dataset will take up over 250 GB after unzipping.
 Please make sure you have enough disk space.

 ### 2.1 Loading Raw data
 We provide sample codes for loading Raw images.
 It will return a ndarray of size 1856 $\times$ 2880 $\times$ 1, normalized to data range [0, 1].